MicrosoftDocs/sdk-api/sdk-api-src/content/d3d12/nf-d3d12-id3d12fence-seteventoncompletion.md

 If *hEvent* is a null handle, then this API will not return until the specified fence value(s) have been reached.

+This method can be safely called by multiple threads at one time.

 ## Examples

 The <a href="/windows/win32/direct3d12/working-samples">D3D12Multithreading</a> sample uses <b>ID3D12Fence::SetEventOnCompletion</b> as follows: